2025-26 Season

 This is an afternoon for young pianists ages 5-18, of all abilities and all styles, to play for family and friends, with a supportive and encouraging audience.

-This is a free event showcasing young courageous pianists who are dedicated to performance.
+It showcases young courageous pianists who are dedicated to performance.
 Come and join us for what will be an inspirational afternoon of young talent!

 Refreshments will be provided.